 South African central bank cuts lending rate by 50 basis points

-JOHANNESBURG, May 21 (Reuters) - South Africa's central bank cut its main lending rate by 50 basis points (bps) to 3.75% on Thursday, in what Governor Lesetja Kganyago said was a move aimed at shielding the economy from the impact of the new coronavirus.
+JOHANNESBURG, May 21 (Reuters) - South Africa's central bank cut its main lending rate by 50 basis points to 3.75% on Thursday, in an effort to shield the economy from the impact of the new coronavirus.

-The reduction comes on top of the 225 bps of rate cuts since March.
-The country has the highest number of coronavirus infections on the continent, with more than 18,000 identified cases.
+The central bank expects gross domestic product to contract by 7% in 2020.
+The latest rate cut will help ease pressure on consumers amid widespread job losses, it said.

+The bank's five-person monetary policy committee was split 3-2, with three members voting for the 50-bps cut and two for a 25-bps reduction.
+A poll by Reuters last week had predicted the 50-bps move.

 ((mfuneko.toyana@thomsonreuters.com; +27117753153; Reuters Messaging: mfuneko.toyana.thomsonreuters.com@reuters.net))